 The Shenandoah Arts Council was officially founded on September 11, 1978, by a group of arts patrons and visual artists.
-At the time, the organization covered the geographic region of Winchester, and Frederick, Clarke, Warren and Shenandoah Counties.
+The organization covered the geographic region of Winchester, and Frederick, Clarke, Warren and Shenandoah Counties and sought to increase access to the arts for people of the region.

 Early activities included bus trips to cultural events, such as art exhibitions in Washington, D.C. and Philadelphia and performances in New York.